Ultrasound-guided infiltration in trigger finger

 • 13/02/2023

-Ultrasound-guided injection of trigger finger is performed on an outpatient basis and lasts approximately 5 to 10 minutes.
+Ultrasound-guided injections for trigger finger are performed on an outpatient basis and last approximately 10 to 15 minutes.
 The following steps are followed:

-• Local anesthesia: Occasionally, a small amount of local anesthetic may be applied to the skin to reduce pain during the injection.
+• Local anesthesia: A small amount of local anesthesia can be applied to the skin to reduce pain during the injection.

-• Asepsis: the entire procedure is performed with sterilized materials and instruments.
+• Asepsis: The entire procedure is performed with sterile materials and instruments.

 infiltración ecoguiada dedo en resorte 1